-- Other external entities not listed may be eligible for a Cost Sharing Agreement with prior approval from the State Department - 8.
+- 7. Other External Entities eligible for Eligibility and Enrollment Collaboration Agreements with Cost Sharing - a.
+The County Department may enter into Cost Sharing Agreements with the following entities, with prior approval from the State Department, so long as all the conditions of 10 C.C.R. §-2505-5, §1.020.11 are met. - Federally Qualified Health Centers - ii.
+State-licensed Nursing Facilities - iii.
+Clinics - iv.
+Program for All Inclusive Care for the Elderly (PACE) facilities - v.
+Other external entities not listed may be eligible for a Cost Sharing Agreement if the County Department seeks prior approval from the State Department - 8.
 County Department reporting on Collaboration and Cost Sharing Agreements - a.
-The County Department shall provide a copy of each executed Agreement within 30 calendar days of execution of the agreement.
-The copy shall be sent to hcpf_countyrelations@state.co.us. - b.
-For Cost Sharing Agreements, the County Department shall provide an annual report for the prior state fiscal year, by July 5 of each year, to the State Department on the total amount of costs shared or reimbursed by the external entity and the total number and type of County Department personnel included in the Cost Sharing Agreement. - State Department Technical Assistance and Authority to Require Termination of Collaboration Agreements or Cost Sharing Agreements - a.
-If, in the ongoing operations of the Collaboration Agreement or Cost Sharing Agreement, the County Department and external entity face challenges or require technical assistance to meet the requirements of the agreement, the County Department or the external entity may request assistance from the State Department. - b.
+The County Department shall provide a copy of each executed Agreement, for both types of agreements outlined in 10 C.C.R. §-2505-5, §1.020.11.2, within 15 calendar days of execution of the agreement.
+The copy shall be sent to hcpf countyrelations@state.co.us. - b.
+For Cost Sharing Agreements, the County Department shall provide an annual report, by reimbursed by the external entity and the total number and type of County Department personnel included in the Cost Sharing Agreement. - State Department Technical Assistance and Authority to Require Termination of Collaboration Agreements or Cost Sharing Agreements - If, in the ongoing operations of the Collaboration Agreement or Cost Sharing Agreement, the County Department and external entity face challenges or require technical assistance to meet the requirements of the agreement, the County Department or the external entity may request assistance from the State Department. - b.
 The State Department retains the authority to require the termination of any active Collaboration Agreement or Cost Sharing Agreements. - Prior to any termination of a Collaboration Agreement or Cost Sharing Agreement, the State Department shall provide technical assistance to resolve any outstanding issues. - ii.
 If the State Department determines that a Collaboration Agreement or Cost Sharing Agreement must be terminated, the State Department shall provide at least a 60 calendar day notice to the County Department, including the reason for termination. - iii.
 The County Department shall provide at least a 30 calendar day notice to the external entity for which the Collaboration Agreement or Cost Sharing Agreement was terminated by the State Department. - iv.
-If a Cost Sharing Agreement is terminated by the State Department, the State Department may collaborate with other County Departments to revise their Cost Sharing Agreement to include Aapplicants and Members from the County where the Cost Sharing Agreement was terminated.
+If a Cost Sharing Agreement is terminated by the State Department, the State Department may collaborate with other County Departments to revise their Cost